 - LCS location retrieved from SEAL LMS (as defined in 3GPP TS 23.434 [13]);

+- LCS location retrieved from the GMLC (as defined in 3GPP TS 23.273 [4]) via Le reference point;

 - Retrieve the target UE positioning from 3rd party location server, e.g. the SLP (as defined in OMA AD SUPL [10]) of SUPL network; - Retrieve the target UE Positioning via the FLS-1 interface.
 7. x.1.2 Functional components and reference points

 The Fused Location Server provides location information of the target UE based on positioning or location data retrieved from one or multiple location sources.
-The Fused Location Server can get the location information from the Fused Location Client and additionally can get location information via the SEAL LMS and or 3rd party location server.
+The Fused Location Server can get the location information from the Fused Location Client and additionally can retrieve location information via the SEAL LMS and or 3rd party location server.
 The Fused Location Server selects one or more location sources, and one or more location methods based on the requested location QoS.
 The Fused Location Server provides a normalized description of location data to the application-specific server (e.g. of ecosystem partners) through the northbound API.

 The Fused Location Client represents the client of the target UE providing the UE-based positioning and location-related information and providing the UE location information to the Fused Location Server via an IP connection.